Step 1: Create Your FSA ID »

 The U.S. Department of Education assigns you a unique number called your Federal Student Aid (FSA) ID.
 Once you receive your FSA ID, you can sign loan contracts and access certain information online.
 You’ll need only one FSA ID and FAFSA application, even if you’re applying to more than one school.

 Step 2: Make sure to gather your documents »

 The FAFSA asks for information about you and your financial situation.
-Depending on your circumstances, you might need the following information or documents as you fill out the application: social security number, parents’ social security number, driver’s license number, federal tax information, records of untaxed income, bank statements and more.
+You might need the following as you fill out the FAFSA: your social security number, your parent’s social security number, your driver’s license number, federal tax information, records of untaxed income, and bank statements.

 Step 3: Complete the FAFSA »

 High school students can submit the FAFSA after October 1 of their senior year.
 If you’re a South Carolina student, submit the FAFSA by June 30 so that you can be considered for the South Carolina Tuition Grant.
 Have the results of your FAFSA sent to Presbyterian College.
 PC’s FAFSA ID: 003445.

 Step 4: Provide Additional Documentation »